-For self-operated games, we employ a variety of innovative online marketing methods, including online advertising and in-game marketing, social media, and online-to-offline promotions.
+For self-operated games, we employ a variety of innovative online marketing methods, including online marketing, social media, and in-game marketing.
 We use different methods to target different demographic groups of game players.

 For online marketing, we are able to leverage our game information portal, the 17173.com Website, as well as other game Websites to promote our games.
-We are able to leverage our affiliation with Sohu, and aggregate Sohu's large user base to our games by advertising on Sohu's various Websites, which typically provide a direct link to our games.
-In addition, we use in-game promotional events 24 hours a day, seven days a week.
-We also create events to rally current and new game players through event-related features, such as offering special holiday-edition virtual items to enhance game player participation at holiday time.
+We are able to leverage our affiliation with Sohu, and target Sohu's large user base as potential players of our games, by advertising on Sohu's various Websites, which typically provide a direct link to our games.
+For games that we believe are likely to be successful, we may seek celebrity endorsements and work with Internet personalities on live broadcasting platforms to create additional publicity for the games.

-We access online social media by advertising in online videos and marketing our games through various social networking Websites, mobile applications and online forums, to create a vital effect among game players.
+We access online social media by advertising in online videos and marketing our games through various social networking Websites, mobile applications and online forums to create a vital effect among game players.